deliriousintent/cryogenic-fluid-cosmology/THEORETICAL_FRAMEWORK.md

         *   *Result:* Fewer gradients intersected = Fewer physical "ticks" = **Time Dilation (Slower Time).**
     *   **Expanded Space (Low Gravity/Altitude):** When space expands (away from gravity wells), matter spreads out.
 It covers **more gradients** of the Time Washboard.
         *   *Result:* More gradients intersected = More physical "ticks" = **Faster Time.**
-        * Imagine a gear (like the gears of a mechanical clock) rolling over a washboard.
+        *   *Analogy:* Imagine a gear (matter) rolling over a washboard (time).
 Every time a tooth hits a ridge, a moment of time 'ticks.'
 If space is compressed (densified), the ridges are effectively further apart relative to the gear.
-The gear hits fewer ridges per meter (frame of local compressed space) of travel.
-The clock physically ticks slower.
+The gear hits fewer ridges per meter of travel. **The clock physically ticks slower.**

 **The Mechanism of Relativity:**
 *   **Gravity:** The static compression of the Space Fluid by mass, reducing the number of Time Gradients intercepted by local matter.